sillyrai/Minecord/README.md

+# NOTICE
+This is extremely unfinished and was more made as a test to see if I could even make it.
+There is currently no way to respond to events, (i.e there isn't a function for like msg.reply("content")) you can only receive data from Discord, though the ability to do that is planned.
+There are bugs bound to exist because I made this in 2ish hours

 # Minecord
 A Discord Bot library for CC: Tweaked
 This was inspired by Discord.JS

-This was made at midnight when I was also sleep deprived.
-Currently only supports receiving data from events, not responding.
-Since the json data is just passed back to the listener without any modifications (i.e, no extra functions like :reply("message") for example)

 # Usage
 Install Minecord.lua from this repo by using wget or any other methods